 BigTech is the term used to define the big technology behemoths like Facebook, Amazon, Netflix, Google (aka the FANGs) among others.
 Many of these companies have a massive global customer base and they are using their reach to sell new products to their customers.
 This includes services like digital wallets, payment processing and online sale of financial products.
 This is the first driver of FinTech.

-The second driver are the hundreds of small FinTech firms that have come up with solutions to solve real problems like cyber security and friendly user interfaces.
+The second driver is the collection of hundreds of small FinTech firms that have come up with solutions to solve real problems like cyber security and friendly user interfaces.

-The last main drivers are the banks themselves.
+The last main group of drivers are the banks themselves.
 They don’t want to be left behind and are trying to replicate the success that tech firms have had.

 FinTech firms are different from BigTech both in terms of their size and in terms of their focus.
 FinTech firms focus exclusively on using tech for financial products and services unlike BigTech firms for whom offering financial services is just a small value-addition for their customers.
 FinTech’s specialise in so many different ways that a general analysis of them would hardly do them justice.
 A more nuanced look into each category is needed.